Evanescence: 2004–2007: The Open Door

 On July 13, 2006, Lee announced that bassist Will Boyd had left the band after the album was completed for "not wanting to do another big tour" and wanting "to be close to his family".
-In an interview with MTV, Lee announced that Tim McCord, former Revolution Smile guitarist, would switch instruments and play bass for the band.
+In an interview with MTV, Lee announced that Tim McCord, former guitarist of The Revolution Smile, would switch instruments and play bass for the band.

 The Open Doors lead single "Call Me When You're Sober" hit modern rock and alternative rock radio on August 7, 2006.
 The 13-track album was released in the US and Canada on October 3, 2006; the United Kingdom on October 2, 2006; and Australia on September 30, 2006.
 The album sold 447,000 copies in the US in its first week of sales and earned their first No. 1 ranking on the Billboard 200 album chart.
 The music video for "Call Me When You're Sober" was shot in Los Angeles and is based on the fairy tale Little Red Riding Hood.
 The Open Door became available for pre-order on the iTunes Store on August 15, 2006; the music video for "Call Me When You're Sober" was also made available.